Valentina Lisitsa

-Valentina Lisitsa (born 25 March 1970) is a Ukrainian-American pianist.
+Valentina Yevhenivna Lisitsa (born 1973) is a classical concert pianist.
 Lisitsa independently launched her career on social media, without initially signing with a tour promoter or record company.
 By 2012, Lisitsa was among the most frequently viewed pianists on YouTube.
-The Toronto Symphony canceled her 2015 engagements as soloist with them because of her social media postings in support of pro-Russian separatists in Ukraine.
+The Toronto Symphony canceled her 2015 engagements as a soloist with them because of her social media postings in support of pro-Russian separatists during the Russo-Ukrainian War.

 Life and career

-Lisitsa was born in Kyiv, Ukrainian SSR (now Ukraine).
+Lisitsa was born in Kiev, Ukrainian SSR, Soviet Union (now Kyiv, Ukraine).
 Her mother, also named Valentina, is a seamstress and her father, Evgeny, was an engineer.
-Her older brother Eugene died in 2009.
+Her older brother, Eugene, who was also an accomplished pianist, died in 2009.

 She started playing the piano at the age of three, performing her first solo recital at the age of four.
 She is of Russian and Polish descent on her mother's side, while her father is of Ukrainian heritage.

 Lisitsa attended the Lysenko music school and, later, the Kyiv Conservatory, where she and her future husband, Alexei Kuznetsoff, studied under Dr. Ludmilla Tsvierko.
 When Lisitsa met Kuznetsoff, she began to take music more seriously.
 In 1991, they won the first prize in The Murray Dranoff Two Piano Competition in Miami, Florida.
 That same year, they moved to the United States to further their careers as concert pianists.
 In 1992, the couple married.
 Their New York debut was at the Mostly Mozart Festival at Lincoln Center in 1995.

 Lisitsa posted her first YouTube video in 2007.
 Her set of Chopin etudes reached the number-one slot on Amazon's list of classical video recordings, and became the most-viewed online collection of Chopin etudes on YouTube.

 In 2010, Lisitsa told an interviewer, she and her husband put their life savings into recording a CD of Rachmaninoff concertos with the London Symphony Orchestra, in hopes of furthering her career.
 In the spring of 2012, before her Royal Albert Hall debut, Lisitsa signed with Decca Records, which later released those recordings.

 By mid-2012, she had logged nearly 50 million views of her YouTube videos.
 By mid-2020, her videos reached 200 million views.
 Her YouTube channel had over 650,000 followers in early 2022.
 Lisitsa signed a three-year contract with French record label Naïve in 2021.

 Lisitsa has performed in Carnegie Hall, David Geffen Hall, Benaroya Hall, Musikverein, Wigmore Hall and the Royal Albert Hall.
 She has posted online recitals and practicing streams.
 She has also collaborated with violinist Hilary Hahn in recital engagements.